Blogs

 The same track also features great Latino, La Bambaesque, lead double bass.

-‘Dreams of Noah’ which follows has an irresistible groove and ‘Everything Turns Beige’ does what it says and the massed Rick choirs are magnificent and somehow a single double bass line manages to make you think you’re listening to a whole band.
+‘Dreams of Noah’ which follows has an irresistible groove and ‘Everything Turns Beige’ does what it says and the massed Rick choirs are magnificent and somehow a single double bass line manages to

 The songs are really strong and style wise they cover a lot of ground, but always with panache (notpanaché, a French shandy) and class.